-Much has been written in medical science about placebos and I comment on placebo’ here; it is a strange phenomenon that sees people with well-established medical conditions, e.g. pain, ‘get better’ without medicine.
+Much has been written in medical science about placebos and I comment on the ‘‘placebo’ here.
+It is a strange phenomenon that sees people with well-established medical conditions, e.g. pain, ‘get better’ without medicine.

 The placebo feature is a big topic in its own right and curious folk might want to look at.
 One starting point might be:

-From my point of view, the small safe experiment can provide both clear and present results as well as less easily understood ones.
+From my point of view, the small safe experiment can use the placebo effect. small, safe experiments can provide both clear and present results, as well as less easily understood ones.
 For that reason, I speak of ‘small victories’ – when the result is clear and helpful, as well as ‘small defeats’ when the results are unclear and discomforting.

 Both are essential to making changes.